jimmymaise/slack-bot/README.md

 At the very first MVP, BIP Bot will help us to schedule the PTO time Read the [BIP - leave management & attendance management](https://docs.google.com/document/d/1ruRofzWX7pkLEdNZ9T7N71tEV6AL0zmx5DcLW2OSNb8/edit) for understanding requirements
-## Installation
-Deploy this one to Lambda
-## Usage
-### Setup environment variables

-`SLACK_SIGNING_SECRET`: Slack signs its requests using this secret that's unique to our app.
-It has format like a1bc2345.....

-`SLACK_BOT_TOKEN`: The OAuth token we use to call the Slack API has access to the data on the workspace where it is installed.
-It has format like xoxb-123....

-`GOOGLE_SERVICE_BASE64_FILE_CONTENT`: The Base64 encoded of the content of Google Service Account File (Json File).
-Read [this instruction](https://support.google.com/a/answer/7378726?hl=en) to know how to create service account

-`LEAVE_REGISTER_SHEET`: The url of the Google sheet that the bot uses to put the leave record.
-We also need to invite the Service account to access this file (Example jimmy-301@elated-chariot-341105.iam.gserviceaccount.com)

-`MANAGER_LEAVE_APPROVAL_CHANNEL`: The manager's channel to push the leave of request for approval.
-We should also invite the bot to this channel

 ### How to create an internal bot
 1. Visit: https://api.slack.com/